BigDataBiology/GMGC-mapper/docs/index.md

-# GMGC-Finder
+# GMGC-mapper

-GMGC-Finder is a command line tool to query input genome to the Global Microbial Gene Catalog (GMGC).
+GMGC-mapper is a command line tool to query input genome to the Global Microbial Gene Catalog (GMGC).
 It will return the summary of  alignment categories and genome bins.